Transformation: A Favorite Old Testament Prayer

 You can go here to see each post I will be making on this topic.

-Today’s question for your consideration: How do we steward the what we’ve learned?
+Today’s question for your consideration: How do we steward what we’ve learned?

 PREVIOUS POST – Transformation: A Threat to Answered Prayer